 What is a hybrid team?

-Hybrid teams are teams composed of local and remote employees.
+A hybrid workplace features teams composed of local and remote employees.
 At the heart of managing a hybrid team is the awareness that the locals and remotes have very different work experiences.

 Locals commute in, have coffee conversations, attend meetings in conference rooms, hear the buzz of the office, and eat free food almost daily (at least at PI).